alanepontesw/big-data-design-systems/README.md

      * etc.
    * > Apache nifi supports powerful and scalable directed graphs of data routing, transformation and system mediation logic.
    * > Nifi was built to automate the flow of data between systems.
 It can propagate any data content from any Source to any Destination.
+ * Core Terminologies
+   * Flow Based Programming
+     * >In computer programming, Flow-Based Programming (FBP) is a programming paradigm, discovered/invented by J. Paul Rodker Morrison in the late '60s, that uses a "data processing factory" metaphor for designing and building applications.
+FBP defines applications as networks of "black box" processes, which communicate via data chunks (called Information Packets) travelling across predefined connections (think "conveyor belts"), where the connections are specified externally to the processes.
+These black box processes can be reconnected endlessly to form different applications without having to be changed internally.
+FBP is thus naturally component-oriented. [*](http://www.jpaulmorrison.com/fbp/)
+   * We can say that Nifi has atomic elements which can be combined to create a data flow, essentialy theses groups are called Processors and Process Gruops.
+   * What is a Processor?
+     * It's a atomic element that realize a task.
+     * Each Processor is unique, it means, realize a well defined task.
+     * Nifi has a lot of **Data Source**[*](https://www.computerhope.com/jargon/s/sourdata.htm) and **Data Sink**[*](https://www.computerhope.com/jargon/d/datasink.htm) Processors.
+       * By example, SQL, NOSQL, SearchEngine, MQ, AWS, GCP, etc.
+     * Processors can be built in or custom, it means, createde by yourselve.
+   * What is a Flow File?
+     * Actual Data that is propagate by Nifi, can be a CVC, JSON, BINARY File, SQL, etc.
+     * A Processor can be generate new Flow File by processing an existing Flow File or ingesting new Flow Files from any source.
+     * Content & Attributes?
+       * Content:
+         * It's the actual content of a file, you can read it using GetFile, GetHttp.
+       * Attributes:
+         * These are the metadata from the FlowFile
+         * Contains information about the content: when it was created, its name, where's from.
+     * A Processor can add, update or remove attr of a FlowFile or even change your content.
+     * Life Cycle of FlowFile
+       * It's persisted in the Disk
+       * It's passed-by-reference
+       * A new FlowFile just will be created if the content of existing FlowFile is modified or new data is ingested from source.
+       * A new FlowFile will not be created if just attr of the existing FlowFile is modified.
+   * What is a Connection?
+     * Each Processor can be connected with other to create a data processing flow.
+     * Each connection will act as a Queue for FlowFiles.
+   * What is a Process Group?
+     * It's a set of processors.
+     * It's a way to improve the reability of your systems.
+     * Input and Output ports are used to move data between Process Group.
+   * What is a Controller Service?
+     * It's a shared service that can be used by a Processor, it be hold DB Connections Details, AWS Credentials, etc.